Kasunmadura/ruby/README.md

 3. Can be used in complex statements

 4. Variable Assignment

 - my_variable = 1000
 - a = "Hello Kasun"
 - @tempature = 200

 5. Naming Variables

 - must start with lowercase letter
 - can have underscores _
 - descriptive names
 - avoid keywords of ruby ( if, for, do, end etc )

 6. Variable Scope

-- Can be used in dettain
+- Can be used in certain places
+- Local
+- instance
+  - @